MatthewZito/goldmund-sh-i/packages/goldmund-cli/README.md

 #### <a name="notes"></a> Development Notes

+3 June 2020 - Tested the CLI with a production docker-compose configuration and it works splendidly.
+The CLI's Spartan architecture lends to speed and processing capabilities which render the administrative process *far* more user-friendly and intuitive.
+All methods are working.

 Soon, the CLI will be launched on a server and utilized as a wholly remote console-oriented service via web sockets.